Marcogeorgez/MovieLibrary/Readme.md

-# Movie Library App
+# Movie Library App Rework Using EF

 ## Overview

-The Movie Library App is a Windows Forms application developed using C# and ADO.NET.
+The Movie Library App is a Windows Forms application developed using C# and Entity Framework.
-This self-learning project aims to reinforce concepts in C# programming, object-oriented design, and CRUD (Create, Read, Update, Delete) operations.
+This self-learning project aims to reinforce concepts in C# programming, Object Relational Mapping (ORM), and CRUD (Create, Read, Update, Delete) operations.
 The application allows users to manage a personal movie library by performing various operations on movie entries.

 ## Features